20tab/UnrealEnginePython/docs/Slate_API.md

 ## SPythonEditorViewport

-This is probably tu funniest widget, an EditorViewportClient and a whole World all in a single SWidget:
+This is probably the funniest widget, an EditorViewportClient and a whole World all in a single SWidget:

 ```python
 from unreal_engine import SWindow, SPythonEditorViewport, FVector, FRotator